Guardians vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won in 12, or 44.4%, of the 27 contests they have been named as odds-on underdogs this year.
+- The Guardians have been victorious in 12, or 42.9%, of the 28 contests they have been chosen as underdogs in this season.

-- This season, Cleveland has won one of its three games when it's the underdog by at least +135 on the moneyline.
+- Cleveland has entered 17 games this season as the underdog by +110 or more and is 8-9 in those contests.

-- The Guardians have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Guardians have a 47.6% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!